Autonomous Reinforcement of Behavioral Sequences in Neural Dynamics: Background

-Since we know that humans and animals learn in real-time, dynamic environments, it makes sense to consider views of RL taken in computational neuroscience.
-This approach has largely focused on modeling TD learning, as there is accumulating neurophysiological evidence that midbrain dopaminergic neurons encode a form TD-error ~\cite{schultz1997neural}.
-Indeed, a number of models have been able to model low-level aspects of reinforcement learning, including sequence production in Basal Ganglia ~\cite{berns1998computational}, foraging behavior in bees ~\cite{montague1995bee}, planned and reactive saccades ~\cite{brown2004laminar}.
-However, while these models explain an impressive array of physiological data regarding RL, they too make simplified assumptions about the nature of the environments they model.
-Moreover, they often fail to show how complex behavioral skills can be learned and in most cases do not account for how behavior is generated in continuous time based on realistic sensory information and tied into actual motor systems.
-It appears, therefore, that the neuroscience approach to RL may also be insufficient for enabling artificial agents and robots to learn in complex environments.
+A number of neural models have been able to model low-level aspects of reinforcement learning, including sequence production in Basal Ganglia~\cite{berns1998computational}, foraging behavior in bees~\cite{montague1995bee}, and planned and reactive saccades~\cite{brown2004laminar}.
+However, while these models explain an impressive array of physiological data regarding RL, they make simplified assumptions about the nature of the environments they model, mainly dealing with purely immediate reward in a basic conditioning sense.
+Moreover, they do not account for how behavior is generated in continuous time based on realistic sensory information and tied into actual motor systems.

 As noted by Kawato and Sanejima ~\cite{kawato2007efficient}, there are three primary problems facing neural models of RL.
-First, standard TD algorithms learn too slowly to be considered realistic methods of learning, either in animals or in robots.
-Second, the exact mechanisms by which TD-errors are computed by neural circuits remain elusive.
+First, the neural TD algorithms learn too slowly to be considered realistic methods of learning, either in animals or in robots.
+Second, even though there is accumulating neurophysiological evidence that midbrain dopaminergic neurons encode TD-error~\cite{schultz1997neural}, the exact mechanisms by which TD-errors are computed by neural circuits remain elusive.
+Specifically, the TD error involving value estimates alone, in the case of non-immediate reward, is not accounted for in existing models.
 Third, neural models of RL fail to explain complex behavioral learning which incorporate cerebral cortex and cerebellum.
-It is therefore increasingly clear that theories of learning will have to integrate both algorithmic and neuroscience traditions, in order to describe (and model) how learning scales up to complex, real-time and dynamic environments.

-The goal of DN-SARSA($\lambda$) is to provide a framework which can begin to address these difficulties, by showing how computational enhancements to learning, such as eligibility traces, can be realized in neural circuits; to propose a mechanism by which TD-errors with eligibility traces can be computed, while maintaining the Bellman consistency; and to show how neural reinforcement learning algorithms can interact with sensory cortices, all of which operate in real-time, on real inputs.
+DN-SARSA($\lambda$) provides a framework which can address these conceptual issues, by showing how computational enhancements to learning, such as eligibility traces, can be realized in neural circuits; to propose a mechanism by which TD-errors with eligibility traces can be computed, while maintaining the Bellman consistency; and to show how neural reinforcement learning algorithms can interact with sensory cortices, all of which operate in real-time, on real inputs.
+Our overall architecture therefore integrates standard RL, with its strong guarantees for general environment, and neuroscience-based RL, with its biological plausibility for continuous environment, with DFT, with its capacity to handle complex, real-time and dynamic environments.